nopara73/Dumplings/Explanation.md

 ## How to fingerprint CoinJoin transactions
 In order to be able to give a comprehensive overview of the Bitcoin privacy-enhancing scene we analyzed all CoinJoin transactions.
 However, first we needed to find them all!

 CoinJoin transactions are typically easy to detect.
-They consist of multiple inputs and outputs.
+They consist of numerous inputs and outputs.
 Usually the number of outputs are slightly larger than the number of inputs as input UTXOs produce also non-mixed change outputs as well.
 Most of the times a CoinJoin transaction consists of dozens of inputs and outputs.
 For instance, have a look at [this gigantic Wasabi CoinJoin](https://blockstream.info/nojs/tx/e4a789d16a24a6643dfee06e018ad27648b896daae6a3577ae0f4eddcc4d9174) with more than 100 input UTXOs.
 Good luck in deanonymizing that, dear chain analysts!

-On the other hand, Samourai CoinJoin transactions have 5 inputs and outputs making them straightforward to detect.
+On the other hand, Samourai CoinJoin transactions have 5 inputs and outputs making them also straightforward to detect.

 ## Monthly volumes